Please Keep Rare Breeding Bird Sites Confidential

 As a rule of thumb, if you think that it is worth reporting the sighting of a breeding rare bird, take the precautionary approach in the first instance and only inform the County Bird Recorder or one of the above-named groups.

-The above is a slightly amended version of the notice sent out to all SOS members.
+The above is a slightly amended version of a notice sent out to all SOS members.
 It explains the reasoning behind the policy of not giving the locations for rare breeding birds on this website.